TomNussbaumer/scratchpad/the_new_virtualization.md

 The next revolutionary step was the advent of virtualization.
 Instead of just abstracting away the hardware for a single application it abstracted it away for a complete system including the operation system itself.
 Just to name a few benefits:

+* better utilization of hardware (infrastructure optimization)
+* portability (bundle once, run anywhere)
 * recovery from critical crashes within minutes
-* better utilization of hardware
 * "frozen" setups aka "immutable servers"
-* sharing of complete setups just a matter of sharing a single file
+* sharing of complete setups is just a matter of sharing a single file
 * simplified automation including system setup and various test scenarios
 * separation of different applications/services into isolated VMs
-* security (due to: separation/isolation)
+* security (due to separation/isolation)
+* reduced complexity (due to separation)
 * ... and and and ...

 Nevertheless virtualization has a few drawbacks.
 Beside the upfront costs of image generation (which takes quite some time) and image transfers (also time consuming), it's quite a heavyweight approach when it comes to runtime costs in terms of startup time, memory and cpu consumption.